-This is to ensure that if your puppy gets lost or stolen, it’s much more likely to be returned to you.
+Microchipping makes it much more likely that your puppy will be returned to you if lost or stolen.
 A microchip provides a way for others to identify your puppy and contact you.
 Unlike a pet collar or ID tag, it can’t be removed or misplaced.

 A microchip looks like a thin ceramic “pill,” about the size of a grain of rice with rounded ends.
 It is non-toxic and not radioactive.
 It does not contain a transmitter.
 The microchip is implanted under the skin between the puppy’s shoulder blades.
 It’s no more painful than a typical injection, even though the needle is slightly larger.

 Carrying the implant is not uncomfortable to the dog, and you usually cannot feel it under the skin.

 The microchip is embedded with a serial number and contains no other information.
-Nothing in the chip itself indicates your or my identity.
+Nothing in the chip itself identifies your identity or mine.

 However, if for any reason your puppy becomes separated from you, any vet or animal shelter can place a hand-held scanner over the dog’s shoulders and read the serial number of the microchip.

 The serial number can then be searched in an online database to find the ownership information that has been registered for that microchip.

-When your veterinarian microchips your puppy, he or she will provide a registration form with your puppy’s microchip serial number.
-When you get home, you can fill in your contact information and mail the form to the Microchip Registration Center, along with a check for the one-time registration fee (about $25).
+When your veterinarian microchips your puppy, he or she will provide a registration form that you will complete and mail to the Microchip Registration Center, along with a check for the one-time registration fee (about $25).
 Or you may register online with a credit card.
 Some vet clinics will register your microchip for you, and include the cost of registration in your fee for the visit.

 Keep It Current

-If you move or change any of your contact information, you will want to update the registration.
+If you move or change any of your contact information, you will need to update the registration.
 This can be done online or by telephone to the Microchip Registration Center.
 There is no charge to update your contact information.

 Specify ISO Microchips